gtri/upstage/docs/source/user_guide/tutorials/interrupts.rst

 error or frustration:

 #.
 Forgetting to cancel get and put events in an interrupt
 #.
+Handling edge cases when interrupting a get loses an item
+#.
 Cancelling and clearing :doc:`knowledge events </user_guide/how_tos/knowledge>`.
 #.
 Make the main task more readable about what it's doing.
 #.
 Simplifies interrupt causes and conditions.